When to label:

 Labels vs. Boards

-A single piece of content can have multiple label and can live within multiple boards.
+A single piece of content can have multiple labels and can live within multiple boards.
 So what's the best way to organize your workspace?

 Start by organizing your board structure.
 Good questions to ask your team: